p123ad/p123ad/README.md

 ### Hello World 👋
-I am a mechatronics engineer from Germany- 🔭 Working on web applications using Django
+I am a mechatronics engineer from Germany
+- 🤖 Building robots
-- 🌱 I'm building robots and tinkering around with computer vision and control stuff
+- 👀 Tinkering around with computer vision and control stuff
+- 🚀 Building projects with microcontrollers and Raspis
 <br>

 ## Connect with me